Fear and Looting in America: Are We Really Out of Money?More at HuffPo.

 Heard a discussion of credit derivatives on PBS last night by their business "expert," Paul Solman, and was disappointed that he totally ignored what I consider to be the WORST thing about derivatives.

 As Solman explained, credit derivatives are like insurance.
-If you hold debt of a company, e.g., the company issued bonds or other securities that you bought, and you're nervous about the company's solvency, you can buy a credit derivative to insure that if the company goes bankrupt, you'll still collect the amount of the debt.
+If you hold debt of a company, e.g., the company issued bonds or other securities that you bought, and you're nervous about the company's ability to make the agreed payments, you can buy a credit derivative to insure that if the company does go bankrupt, you'll still collect the amount they owe you.

-So, first, regarding other, regular kinds of insurance, you can buy insurance for your own house or other property in case of fire, flood, etc. But you canNOT buy insurance on a house in which you have no ownership interest, because you're deemed not to have a sufficient interest in its NOT burning down.
+But back up for a moment.
+With respect to other, regular kinds of insurance, you can buy insurance for your own house or other property to cover your losses in case of fire, flood, etc. But you canNOT buy insurance on a house in which you have no ownership interest, because you're deemed not to have a sufficient interest in its NOT burning down.
 In fact, your owning insurance on a house in which you have no ownership interest gives you a positive incentive to commit arson.
-It's a big conflict of interest.
+That's a big conflict of interests.

-Because credit derivatives are unregulated, not only do we have no clear idea of what's out there (although the commonly agreed estimate is $62 TRILLION, which is several times the US's gross national product).
+Now, because credit derivatives are unregulated, not only do we have no clear idea of what's out there (although the commonly agreed estimate as of this writing is $62 TRILLION, which is several times the US's gross national product).
 But the worst part, which I've yet to hear anyone on the traditional media outlets including NPR explain, is that we have no idea whether most of the parties who bought and are still buying credit derivatives are doing so in order to protect the value of assets they actually own, or if they're just making speculative bets.

 In other words, while some credit derivatives may have been bought by owners of bonds, mortgage-backed securities, or other securities to hedge the risks of owning those assets, large amounts of derivatives may well have been bought by people who were NOT purchasing insurance to protect any insurable interest, but who merely felt like betting that certain securities would crater.